How to Create a Long Term Development Model in Basketball

-The aim of steps 1-3 is to generate physical knowledge before puberty so that kids have the basic skills to be active for life.
-This physical education covers a wide variety of movement (running, jumping, etc) as well as the essential sports abilities (such as throwing, catching, etc).
+The aim of steps 1-3 is to generate physical knowledge before puberty so that kids have the basic skills to be active in life.
+This physical education covers a wide variety of movements (running, jumping, etc) as well as the essential sports abilities (such as throwing, catching, etc).

-During these platforms the kids also make decisions to join in these physical activities, sport or recreation projects and clearly if their engagement in sport is not pleasant, they are less likely to decide to be physically active in their life.
+During these platforms, the kids also make decisions to join in these physical activities, sports, or recreation projects, and clearly, if their engagement in sports is not pleasant, they are less likely to decide to be physically active in their life.

 The frames also furnish the support for those who want to seek elite coaching in a particular sport.

 Importantly, physical refinement is determined by the individual’s age but is also defined by maturation and the capacity to overcome the training demands.
 We all know that there are early peaks, who look very good at a young age but have small capacity and their training habits are bad, and we also have kids who are behind their age group in every way but are coachable, hardworking despite being aware of their certain situation.
 I think that those kids have a more mature attitude and are more likely to achieve high levels because this is how life is functioning.
 Coaches should not totally divide players by age but should also look to balance their understanding of some of the other factors that we just mentioned.

 Steps 4-6 describe the right way, a good path that is going to allow players to approach their highest level.
 Basketball, as a development process, is a relatively late-specialization sport because the experience to perform at the highest level comes with many games played.
 We all can learn to do a crossover, but we all know that it takes time to learn how to use it efficiently against the elite players and to get something out of that dribbling move.
 And not just the crossover, but every basketball move.
 LeBron James once said to the media: " People are not aware how hard it is in the NBA to score just one Basket."